SkafteNicki/dtu_mlops/s3_reproducibility/docker.md

         for help.

 17. With training done we also need to write an application for prediction.
-Create a new docker image called `predict.dockerfile`.
-This file should call your `<project_name>/models/predict_model.py` script instead.
+Create a new docker image called `evaluate.dockerfile`.
+This file should call your `src/<project_name>/evaluate.py` script instead.
 This image will need some trained model weights to work.
 Feel free to either include these during the build process or mount them afterwards.
 When you create the file try to `build` and `run` it to confirm that it works.
-Hint: if you are passing in the model checkpoint and prediction data as arguments to your script, your `docker run` probably needs to look something like
+Hint: if you are passing in the model checkpoint and evaluation data as arguments to your script, your `docker run` probably needs to look something like

     ```bash
-    docker run --name predict --rm \
+    docker run --name evaluate --rm \
         -v %cd%/trained_model.pt:/models/trained_model.pt \  # mount trained model file
-        -v %cd%/data/example_images.npy:/example_images.npy \  # mount data we want to predict on
+        -v %cd%/data/test_images.pt:/test_images.pt \  # mount data we want to evaluate on
+        -v %cd%/data/test_targets.pt:/test_targets.pt \
-        predict:latest \
+        evaluate:latest \
         ../../models/trained_model.pt \  # argument to script, path relative to script location in container
-        ../../example_images.npy
     ```

 18. (Optional, requires GPU support) By default, a virtual machine created by docker only has access to your `cpu` and